api2cart/ruby-sdk/docs/ProductApi.md

 product_id = '10' # String | Product id
 opts = {
   start: 0, # Integer | This parameter sets the number from which you want to get entities
-  page_cursor: 'page_cursor_example', # String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
   count: 20, # Integer | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250
+  page_cursor: 'page_cursor_example', # String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
   ids: '24,25', # String | Retrieves reviews specified by ids
   store_id: '1', # String | Store Id
   status: 'disabled', # String | Defines status
+  response_fields: '{return_code,return_message,pagination,result}', # String | Set this parameter in order to choose which entity fields you want to retrieve
   params: 'id,model,price,images', # String | Set this parameter in order to choose which entity fields you want to retrieve
-  exclude: 'false', # String | Set this parameter in order to choose which entity fields you want to ignore.
+  exclude: 'false' # String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all
-  response_fields: '{return_code,return_message,pagination,result}' # String | Set this parameter in order to choose which entity fields you want to retrieve
 }

 begin